mduckham/pnkg/README.md

 ![Place Name Ontology Diagram](doc/placename-ontology.png)

 ## Installation
-The RML processor is required to generate linked data using RML rules.
-In this study, we used RML-Mapper-Java to execute the RML rules for constructing a place-name knowledge graph.
+An RML processor is required to generate linked data using RML rules.
+In this study, we used RML-Mapper-Java to execute the RML rules for constructing the PlaceName knowledge graph.

 ###  RMLmapper java
 #### Prerequisites
 * Java 17 is the minimum required version for compiling and running the current version of the project. <br>